Frequently Asked Questions

 What are the costs and how often do I have to come in?

-I generally charge $90 for a needle treatment, with a $135 initial consultation where I will do a brief physical and medical history, and begin diagnosis.
+I generally charge $100 for a needle treatment, with a $150 initial consultation where I will do a brief physical and medical history, and begin diagnosis.
 We recommend weekly visits at the beginning so we can get to the root of your symptoms and really make some big changes.
 After six to eight weeks, we see how you’re doing and if we can space you out to every two weeks.
 My goal is to get you to the point where you are doing so well, you only need to come in every month or two.
 If cost is an issue and if there is a genuine financial need, talk with me and perhaps we can work something out.
 I dislike turning people away for financial reasons; I am an acupuncturist because I want to help heal people who need my services, not just people who are rich.

 Do you take my insurance plan?

 That may depend on your plan.
-I am an in-network provider for a couple of insurance plans including CareFirst Blue Cross Blue Shield, but beyond that you may have to check with your insurance provider and see if I am in-network for your individual plan.
+I am an in-network provider for a couple of insurance plans including CareFirst Blue Cross Blue Shield and Aetna, but beyond that you may have to check with your insurance provider and see if I am in-network for your individual plan.
 That said, I don’t feel right turning people away for financial reasons, and we may be able to work something out with a sliding scale if there is a genuine need.

 But I love my doctor!
 Do I have to give them up?